boochow/Waves2/README.md

 ## About

 Waves2 for logue SDK is a simple wavetable oscillator which plays one of the pre-defined 90 waveforms in the logue SDK wavetables.

+Shape parameter increases the number of times the waveform is repeated.